wendyverdonk93/docs/content/tools/reports/automatic-reports.md

 Email the requested documents to the Integration Team at <integration@multisafepay.com>

-_Don't forget to add your Account ID which can be found in the dashboard of your MultiSafepay Control in the top right corner_.
+_Don't forget to add your Account ID which can be found in the dashboard of your MultiSafepay account in the top right corner_.